crusher-dev/documentation/blog/2020-10-20-authentication-for-influx-line-protocol.md

 (ECC curve P-256) with [SHA-256](https://en.wikipedia.org/wiki/SHA-2) was chosen for the signature algorithm, this ensures strong authentication that is hopefully future proof.
-The elliptic curve cryptographic keys have a public and secret component, it is possible to configure QuestDB with just the public part, thereby mitigating any risks of storing secret information on the server.
+The elliptic curve cryptographic keys have a public and secret component, it is possible to configure Crusher with just the public part, thereby mitigating any risks of storing secret information on the server.
 Languages such as
 [JavaScript and Go](/docs/develop/insert-data/#influxdb-line-protocol) have